FOLLOW US!

 #4 Astronomical Objects Everywhere

 The Adler has the best and most comprehensive sundial collection in all of North America, but we also have a ton of other collections objects too!
 You can learn about different cultures through these objects like astrolabes and celestial globes on display.
 We’ve also got a lot of space artwork featured throughout the museum.
 In Chicago’s Night Sky there is a stellar piece of artwork by Frederick J. Brown titled, “Milky Way.”
 This work of art weighs in at about 375lbs.
-To secure it to the wall we used a series of special hooks and 5 staff members to lift it up!
+To secure it to the wall we used a series of special hooks and five staff members to lift it up!

 #5 The Doane Observatory

 Did you know the Doane Observatory is home to the largest publicly accessible telescope in Chicago?
 Since opening in 1977, the observatory in Chicago has had several telescopes within its walls, and these telescopes have given Chicagoans the opportunity to look up at the Sun, the Moon, stars, nebulae and planets despite light pollution’s interference in the city.
 The Doane is open (weather permitting) during select Adler at Nights throughout the year.
-To know when the Doane will be open, join our Facebook Group.
-You can also check in at the box office on the evening of your visit to inquire about the availability of the Observatory.

-#8 An Out-Of-This-World Stomp Rocket
+#7 An Out-Of-This-World Stomp Rocket

 Located in our Mission Moon exhibit, there is an interactive stomp rocket where you can build your own foam rocket and try to send it up as high as you possibly can through the atmosphere (aka a very large tube)!